 Drugs and alcohol artificially trigger the pleasure centers of the brain, which can lead to compulsive drug-seeking despite negative social, educational, and emotional consequences; often times, drug addiction is paired with a multitude of mental health disorders and health consequences.
 Here are just a few theories on how drug abuse escalates to full blown drug addiction:

 The quality of life one experiences while growing up can often lead to mental illnesses such as depression, substance abuse disorder, and anxiety.
 Rates of addiction spike when children are exposed to alcohol, drugs, and peer pressure early in life; drug use is normalized if their peer group or parents use substances as well.
-If a person grows up around drug and alcohol abuse, they are much more likely to see these behaviors as normal and rational.
+If a person grows up around drug & alcohol abuse, they are much more likely to see these as normal, rational behaviors.

-There is a strong correlation between the age of first use and the rates of drug addiction and abuse.
-Young people who begin to experiment with drugs and alcohol at an early age are more likely to develop addictive tendencies and full-blown drug addiction later in life.
-This is also a dangerous time for young people, because the brain is still developing.
-Drug use has been shown to prevent the proper growth and development of neurotransmitters within the brain.
-This can damage connections within the brain, which can lead to an inability to experience pleasure.
+There is a strong correlation between the age of first use and the rates of drug abuse.
+Those who begin to experiment with drugs & alcohol at an early age are more likely to develop addictive tendencies later in life.
+This is also a dangerous since the brain is still developing, and has been shown to prevent proper growth & development of neurotransmitters within the brain, which can lead to an inability to experience pleasure naturally.

 We choose to believe that all of these factors play a part in the development of substance abuse disorder and drug addiction; however, we think that the causes of drug addiction are not as important as recovery.
 It is often found that mental health issues can increase the chances of addiction by 20%-50%, which is why many treatment centers treat co-occurring mental disorders, along with drug and alcohol abuse.